MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`signingIdentity`** - **Signing identity**<br>
 `string`.
 Optional.
 Use when `signingOption = manual`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enter a signing identity override with which to sign the build.
-This may require unlocking the default keychain on the agent machine.
-If no value is entered, the Xcode project's setting will be used.
+Specifies a signing identity override with which to sign the build.
+Unlocking the default keychain on the agent machine may be required.
+If no value is entered, the Xcode project's setting is used.
 <!-- :::editable-content-end::: -->
 <br>